hengchu/fuzzi-model/Overview.md

 interpretation.
 This flexibility comes at the cost of moderately complex typeclass based abstractions.
 More details about these types and typeclasses can be found in FuzzDP's documentation, which we also provide along with the docker image.
-Please see the section at the bottom on how to best read the documentation.
+Please see the section at the bottom on how to access the documentation.

 We can concretely evaluate this function (on an artificial input that contains 30